 Section 21.12 of the Texas Code specifically makes “improper” relationships between students and educators a crime.
 The sexual conduct that occurs between an educator and a student may also amount to a violation of one of the other Texas laws that protect children from sexual activity, such as:

 When the conduct violates the law addressing improper relationships between students and educators explicitly, and a more general criminal statute, the defendant can be prosecuted under either of the statutes or both.
-Speak with a sex crimes attorney for more information and legal advice.
+Speak with a Houston sex crime defense attorney or for more information and legal advice.

 The law is directed at more than just teachers.
 It applies to any employee of a primary school or secondary school, regardless of whether the school is public or private.
 Post-secondary educators at colleges are not covered by this law.